CMSBigDataProject/SparkBaconAnalyzer/docs/princeton.md

 will go to background, so the local tunnel-enabling terminal remains usable.
 The last option -L lists the port forwarding configuration (remote port 8889 to local port 8888).

+Note: tunnel will be running in the background.
+The notebook can now be accessed from your browser at `http://localhost:8888`

 ## Next steps